Biological and Biomedical Engineering

 BBME students come from a wide range of backgrounds including engineering, physics, chemistry, biology, and dentistry, among others.
 The multicultural diversity of our student body is a strength of the program, as networking and collaborative opportunities are vast.
 Students in BBME have supervisors associated with the program whose home departments will be spread primarily across the Faculties of Engineering and Medicine.

-As scientists unravel the molecular and physiological mechanisms of biology, attempt to reverse-engineer naturally occurring biological solutions, devices, and procedures, or develop increasingly advanced technologies to transform patient care, graduates from the BBME program are poised to play a critical role in shaping our global future.
+As researchers in this field unravel the molecular and physiological mechanisms of biology, develop increasingly advanced technologies to transform healthcare, or attempt to reverse-engineer naturally occurring biological solutions, devices, and procedures, alumni of the BBME program are poised to play a critical role in shaping our global future.

 Please consult our website for additional information.